Integraion with Let’s Encrypt

 For more information, please refer to the official web-site.

-Let’s Encrypt has a number of restrictions:
+Let’s Encrypt provides a number of limits:

 - You can order only 5 certificates per week (TLD, including its subdomains)